 Each lesson after the first includes three teaching options to address the needs of different types of groups.
-A CD included with the book provides reproducible items, including lesson “exit slips,” student handouts, and program organization and progress tracking forms.
-Reproducible forms and handouts for this title are also available on our downloads page.
+Downloadable reproducible items include lesson “exit slips,” student handouts, and program organization and progress tracking forms.

 Shown below is episode five of Prosocially Yours, a podcast produced by Research Press.
 In this episode, host Elizabeth Hess interviews school counselor and author Carol Miller discussing her program for boys and how she implements it remotely.

 Praise for Building Champions

 “Carol Miller’s book Building Champions is absolutely the best group curriculum for boys out there.
 The activities, themes, handouts, and materials are easily laid out for school counselors to follow and implement in their school counseling programs.
 Additionally, the curriculum is aligned with the ASCA Mindsets and Behaviors, which is an extra bonus!
 I would highly recommend Building Champions to every school counselor.”

 “Who better than a school counselor to design a curriculum for champions?
 Carol Miller has focused on how boys can improve their academic, social/emotional, and career goals to become champions.
 I love how she has used a variety of learning styles to focus on each student’s strength.
 See for yourself how this resource can improve your program.”

 Past President, Wisconsin School Counselor Association

 “This is the book you’ve been waiting for.
 It is a comprehensive and effective program, and it is filled with everything you need to run a group for middle school boys.
 It is also easily adaptable for high school and upper elementary students.
 The activities are appealing, straightforward, easily implemented, and fill the requirements for any developmental guidance program.
 This should be in any good counselor’s library.”